fbpx

 Leslie and Marc

 Favorite Rodeph Sholom School moment: Too many to name!
 Any Rodeph Sholom event that brings the community together is one that we cherish.
-For example, during peak COVID when our community was in distance learning mode, the Friday All School Shabbats were truly amazing as we could feel the connection between families, faculty, and administrators even if only on Zoom.
-This past year, we were fortunate enough to celebrate the 4th Grade Poetry Reading in person — that was a remarkable event in that it not only showcased the growth of each graduating elementary student, but it also showed us how Rodeph Sholom School makes learning fun and rewarding.
+All School Shabbats are particularly amazing as these are times when the connection between families, faculty, and administrators is deeply felt.
+The annual 4th Grade Poetry Reading/Moving Up Ceremony is another remarkable event in that it not only showcases the growth of each graduating elementary student, but it also demonstrates how Rodeph Sholom School makes learning fun and rewarding.

 Kara and Jon

-About this family: We moved here from San Francisco; our 3 sons are active in sports.
+About our family: We moved here from San Francisco; our 3 sons are active in sports.

 Favorite Rodeph Sholom School moment: 4th Grade Poetry Readings; 8th Grade graduation